-It is important for us to develop appropriate strategies in order to prevent the issue of peer-on-peer abuse rather than manage the issues in a reactive way.
-Firstly, and most importantly we recognise that peer-on-peer abuse can occur on any site even with the most stringent of policies.
+It is important for us to develop appropriate strategies in order to prevent the issue of Child-On-Child Abuse rather than manage the issues in a reactive way.
+Firstly, and most importantly we recognise that Child-On-Child Abuse can occur on any site even with the most stringent of policies.

 We strive to have an environment where children feel safe to share information about anything that is upsetting or worrying them.
-We have a strong and positive PHSE and RSE curriculum that tackles such issues as prejudiced behaviour and gives children an open forum to talk things through.
+We have a strong and positive PHSE [Life Skills] and RSE curriculum that tackles such issues as prejudiced behaviour and gives children an open forum to talk things through.

 At Ellwood Community Primary School, our PSHE Curriculum incorporates:

 - Healthy and respectful relationships.

-- What respectful behaviour looks like.
+- What respectful behaviour looks like?

 - Gender roles, stereotyping and equality.

 - Mental health and well-being.

-- Keeping safe. - Harmful behaviour.
+- Keeping safe.

+- Harmful behaviour.